 Network computer appliances that synchronize time with directly connected hardware reference clocks are known as Stratum 1 time servers.
 By using GNSS timing receivers or radio time code receivers, they synchronize their system time to within a few microseconds of the correct time.
-Stratum 1 time sources synchronize lower stratum devices over a network path.
+Stratum 1 time sources, such as GPS NTP Servers, synchronize lower stratum devices over a network path.

 Lower Stratum Devices

 Lower stratum servers are network time clients, they synchronize over a network path.
 A server synchronized to a stratum N server automatically becomes stratum N+1.
 For example, stratum 2 servers synchronize stratum 3 servers, which in turn synchronize stratum 4 servers and so on.
 Valid NTP stratum levels are in the range 1 to 15.